saitaiky/notebook/docs/docs/crypto/news/solutions.md

 ### SideChain

-:::infoHow sidechain works behind the sense
-Sidechains on Ethereum deploy smart contracts responsible for depositing and withdrawing functions.
+:::info How sidechain works behind the sense Sidechains on Ethereum deploy smart contracts responsible for depositing and withdrawing functions.
 The Ethereum or other tokens users deposit on the Layer 1 contract get locked.
 Upon receiving the confirmation message on the sidechain, validators of the side chain have the authority to mint corresponding cryptocurrencies on the sidechain.
 Users can engage in numerous transactions with other users on the sidechain's system.

 When users finish their transactions and wish to withdraw their balances on Layer 1, the sidechain validators report the latest balance status back to Ethereum, enabling users to withdraw based on their balances.
 Additionally, the sidechain validators synchronize the destruction of the corresponding cryptocurrencies on the sidechain.
 :::

-:::cautionIs sidechain a layer 2 solution?
+:::warning Is sidechain a layer 2 solution?
 One core requirement for a network, system, or technology to be considered a layer 2 is that it **inherits the security of the blockchain it is built on top of**.
 Transaction data must, in some shape or form, be verified and confirmed by the underlying blockchain network rather than a separate set of nodes.
 For example, sidechains are often not considered layer 2s because they usually deploy their own consensus mechanisms and validators, leading to a different set of security guarantees than that of the base layer chain.
 :::